gicait/gic_climate_training/docs/atmospheric_movements.md

 ### Frictional force
 - Air is <font color="red">not</font> very viscous, but very turbulent becase of friction.
 - Friction slows and changes the wind direction -- this causes turbulence ....
-TBC
+TBC TBC TBC